 Operation Description E-Mail Templates > Update Templates Adds localized templates to the Default Notification Collection.
 Live > Import Enables you to connect to a server, browse to and select objects, and import the objects into the Identity Vault.
 Live > Deploy Prepares a deployment summary and then deploys selected objects and attributes.
 Live > Compare Compares selected Identity Vaults.
 Enables you to reconcile or update Identity Vaults.
-See Section 16.7, "Using the Compare Feature When Deploying," on page 435.
+See "Using the Compare Feature When Deploying" on page 427.
 Live > Schema > Import Imports the schema from an existing Identity Vault.
 Live > Schema > Deploy Deploys the modified or imported schema.
 Live > iManager Enables you to connect to a server and launch iManager.
-Live > Manage Directory Launches the eDirectory Object Manager, which allows you to view, and edit attributes for, the selected Identity Vault.
-For more information, see Section 18.6, "Managing Directory Objects," on page 483.
 Live > Status for All Drivers Lists drivers that are stopped or running.
 Live > Start All Drivers Starts all drivers associated with the selected object.
 Live > Stop All Drivers Stops all drivers associated with the selected object.
 Live > Restart All Drivers Restarts all drivers associated with the selected object.
 Delete Deletes the Identity Vault.
 Properties Displays the Identity Vault's properties pages.

-A.3 Driver Set Operations
+Driver Set Operations